confluentinc/operator-earlyaccess/use-helm/README.rst

 Add the Confluent chart repository to your Helm repository:

 ::

    helm repo add confluentinc_earlyaccess \
        https://confluent.jfrog.io/confluent/helm-early-access-operator-2 \
        --username $USER \
        --password $APIKEY

-View all helm charts in your Helm repository:
+View all Helm charts in your Helm repository:

 ::

    helm repo list

 Update all Helm charts in repository to get latest versions: